We have a few spots at Hive and Aloha for summer 2023. Enroll today!

 Bus Transportation

-Horizons offers bus service for an additional fee ($120 per 2-week session, $60 for the 1-week session).
+Horizons offers chaperoned bus service for an additional fee ($180 for the 2-week sessions and $90 for the 1-week session).
 Families must sign up in advance (on your camp application), as space is limited.
+Campers may choose a different morning and afternoon location but the bus stop must be the same from day-to-day.

 • Campion Rink: bus leaves 8:00 am, returns approximately 5:10 pm